constantinedev/Flask-CMS/README.md

 # Flask - CMS

-This is the full custom demo for developer provide use Flask, You can run this Flask App with some configure with you system.`<br>`
+This is the full custom demo for developer provide use Flask, You can run this Flask App with some configure with you system.
 Very Thanks For kind of the opensource module.
-To support any posiblae function with Javascript and Python.`<br>` Note to all the dear developers, kind of the modues are not support of with you are run with 32bit or 64bit python version.`<br>`
+To support any posiblae function with Javascript and Python.
+Note to all the dear developers, kind of the modues are not support of with you are run with 32bit or 64bit python version.
-In this template, We have update and alert user to know, we have use `async def` and normal `def` for function.`<br>` Check your`<br>`
+In this template, We have update and alert user to know, we have use `async def` and normal `def` for function.
+Check your
 This is the following module we ued in this DEMO project.

 * Flask